GoogleCloudPlatform/php-docs-samples/tasks/README.md

-# Google Cloud Tasks App Engine Queue Samples
+# Google Cloud Tasks Samples

 ## Description

 Al code in the snippets directory demonstrate how to invoke Cloud Tasks from PHP.

-`src/create_task.php` is a simple function to create tasks with App Engine routing.
+`src/create_http_task.php` is a simple function to create tasks with an HTTP target.

 ## Setup: